-What is the Average Cost of Health Insurance for a Single Male?
+Average Cost of Health Insurance for a Single Male

-- Level of health insurance coverage selected (more coverage = more expensive premiums).
-For marketplace plans, what tier level you decide to take.
+- Level of coverage (More coverage means more expensive premiums.
+For marketplace plans, cost varies based on what tier level you decide to take.)

 - Tobacco use or smoking

-- Choosing cost saving options, for example, higher deductibles can help save on your premiums and provide tax advantages if you have an HSA or FSA.
+- Choosing cost-saving options (For instance, higher deductibles can help save on your premiums and provide tax breaks if you have an HSA or FSA.)

 - Your income and if you qualify for ACA subsidies or tax credits, or programs like Medicaid